 - We are at the mercy of Mother Nature on this, but we like to keep a field open for 2-3 weeks if possible.
 Please keep checking the homepage for the latest information.

-- We will start with Radiance and Winter Star.
+- We will start with the Radiance variety.
 If we are able to, later on could bring a field of Festivals opening up.

 - We charge 2 quarts for $1.00 on our strawberries (cash only please).
 If you want to pick your berries in half-flats you bring, it's $1.50 per half-flat (one half-flat = 3 quarts).
 If you want to pick your berries in a flat you bring, it's $3.00 per flat (one flat = six quarts).